Managing permissions in shared spaces

 Space permissions and user entitlement

-If you have a Qlik Sense Enterprise SaaS or Qlik Sense Business subscription, what you can do is determined by both your assigned space roles and your user entitlement—Professional or Analyzer.
-The permitted actions are more limited for users with Analyzer entitlement.
-We recommend that the space owner and members with Can manage role in the space have Professional entitlement.
+In user-based subscriptions (Qlik Sense Enterprise SaaS or Qlik Sense Business), what you can do depends on both your space roles and your user entitlement—Professional or Analyzer.
+Users with Analyzer entitlement have more limited permissions.
+We recommend that the space owner and members with the Can manage role have Professional entitlement.

-In subscriptions with Full User entitlements, only the space roles determine what you can do in the space.
-The Full User entitlement is not linked to your permissions.
+In capacity-based subscriptions, only your assigned space roles determine what you can do in the space.

 Space permissions and global tenant roles